 - You need to owe at least $1,000.

 - You must be insolvent, meaning you are incapable of repaying your debts when they come due.

 However, if you qualify for bankruptcy, this may not be your only and/or your best option.
 Depending on your finances and several other factors, you may prefer to file a consumer proposal, a division 1 proposal or one of the many other debt help solutions.

-A Licensed Insolvency Trustee such as LCTaylor can help you review your options and decide on the best course of action for your situation.
+A Licensed Insolvency Trustee such as LCTaylor can help you review all of your options and decide on the best course of action for your unique situation.

 Advantages of Bankruptcy

 If you are already considering bankruptcy, you probably know that there are advantages.
 When you file for bankruptcy you receive: